solutionsunity/flutter-docs/.augment/rules/README.md

 - ✅ Avoid dual state management (setState + Cubit)
 - ✅ Single source of truth for business logic

+### Widget Organization
+- ✅ **CRITICAL:** Each widget must be in its own separate file
+- ✅ **CRITICAL:** Screen/view files should not exceed 120-150 lines
+- ✅ Extract any widget logic beyond this limit into separate widget files
+- ✅ Use feature-first folder structure: group related widgets together
+- ✅ Name widget files using snake_case matching the widget class name (e.g., `user_profile_card.dart` for `UserProfileCard`)

+**Why it matters:**
+- ✅ Improves code reusability and testability
+- ✅ Makes code easier to navigate and maintain
+- ✅ Enforces separation of concerns
+- ✅ Reduces merge conflicts in team environments
+- ✅ Keeps files focused and manageable

 ---

 ## 📖 Legacy Documentation